-Once an award is accepted, SAAs must submit quarterly financial status (SF-425) and annual programmatic reports through GMS, as well as quarterly performance metrics reports (see Performance Measures section)
+Once an award is accepted, award recipients must submit quarterly financial status (SF-425) and annual performance reports through GMS.

 In addition, applicants who receive funding under this solicitation must provide data that measures the results of their work.
 Please refer to "Performance Measures" below for further information.